 CPD Day for Surveyors

-Richard Oxley will be speaking on Practical Surveying of Older Buildings at this CPD event on Wednesday 2nd March 2022 at the Holiday Inn, High Wycombe.
+Richard Oxley delivered a speech on Practical Surveying of Older Buildings at a CPD event on Wednesday 2nd March 2022 at the Holiday Inn, High Wycombe.

 INTBAU Timber Talk

 Richard Oxley spoke about historic timber-framed buildings at the INTBAU Timber Talk event on 27th January 2020 in Shoreditch, London.